Ipe92/arduinoPiKUAS/README.md

 # arduinoPiKUAS

-This is repository for our <U>Systems in Production Enterprises Course</U>.
+This is repository for our Systems in Production Enterprises Course.